-- File Server Resource Manager (FSRM) provides support for performing additional administration tasks. - Share and Storage Management is a snap-in that allows for the provisioning of shares. - Services for Network File System (NFS) is a feature that enables NFS systems to access files on the NAS system. - Remote Desktop for Administration provides a Windows Server Remote Administration applet that enables browser-based remote access to the management console from non-Microsoft clients. - Single Instance Storage (SIS) improves remote management up to 20 volumes per server.
+- File Server Resource Manager (FSRM) provides support for performing additional administration tasks. - Share and Storage Management is a snap-in that allows the provisioning of shares via Server Message Block (SMB) and Services for Network File System (NFS) protocols. - Services for Network File System is a feature that enables NFS systems to access files on the NAS system. - Remote Desktop for Administration provides a Windows Server Remote Administration applet that enables browser-based remote access to the management console from non-Microsoft clients. - Single Instance Storage (SIS) improves remote management up to 20 volumes per server.
 It also supports unSIS or removal of SIS from a volume.